epochml/bylaws/title-1/chapter-1.md

     repeat.

 10. In Epoch Board meetings, each division shall have an assigned number of votes.
-The Technical division shall have two (2) votes, with each of the CTO and CSO allocated one (1) vote.
+The Technical division shall have three (3) votes, with each of the CTO, CSO, and SHA allocated one (1) vote.
 The business team shall have one (1) vote, with the CFO allocated one (1) vote.
     The relations team shall have one (1) vote, with the CRO assigned one (1) vote.
     The CEO shall have one (1) vote.
 In the event that a Board position cannot be filled,